punk-security/dnsReaper/README.md

   -h, --help            Show this help message and exit --out OUT             Output file (default: results) - use 'stdout' to stream out --out-format {csv,json}
-  --resolver RESOLVER   Provide a custom DNS resolver --parallelism PARALLELISM
+  --resolver RESOLVER   Provide a custom DNS resolver  (or multiple seperated by commas) --parallelism PARALLELISM
                         Number of domains to test in parallel - too high and you may see odd DNS results (default: 30) --disable-probable    Do not check for probable conditions